Ávila: Infrastructure

 The Ávila Railway Station serves the town.
 The closest airport is Adolfo Suárez in Madrid-Barajas.
 The city can be reached via the A-6 from Madrid.
-The city itself can be explored on foot.
+The city itself can be explored on foot, although there is a public service of buses running throughout the city.
+Also, there is a bus station that has intercity bus connections; it was built to replace the 1974-era old station located on Avenida de Madrid.
+There is an underground parking lot under the main square ("El grande").